Oliver Twist Tobacco: History

 Oliver Twist has been manufactured in Odense, Denmark, by House of Oliver Twist A/S since 1805.
 It is imported into the US by RBJ Sales, Inc. of Dresden, Tennessee.

+In 2018, the company was sold to Swedish Match.
+The company had been owned by the Drest Nielsen family since 1974.

 Varieties

-Currently, Oliver Twist is available in various flavors: Tropical (flavored with anise), Black (flavoured with salmiak liquorice), Royal (flavored with English licorice), Sunberry (blackcurrant-flavored), Eucalyptus, Mint, Citrus, Wintergreen, Arctic, Bergamot and Original (sweet licorice).
+Oliver Twist is available in various flavors: Tropical (flavored with anise), Black (flavoured with salmiak liquorice), Royal (flavored with English licorice), Sunberry (blackcurrant-flavored), Eucalyptus, Mint, Citrus, Wintergreen, Arctic, Bergamot and Original (sweet licorice).